Layt0n/Fastai/README.md

 # Fastai

-Repo with my work doing the fastai class (part 1 & 2)
+Repo with my work doing the fastai class (part 1 & 2).
+Most notebooks are copies from the class, often with a few modifications from my different tests